joelbispo/stock-option-grant/README.md

 Generates a schedule for a stock option grant.

-> This application is built using Python 3.9 and Django Rest Framework 3.12

 I developed this formula to calculate values of a vest for a certain moment: